- The American College of Greece

 AUR students can also apply directly to study abroad at regionally accredited American universities or national universities recognized by the country’s higher education system.

-A Note on US Federal Aid
+AURA and US Federal Aid